 Consider the “China specialist” options listed here or pursue high-impact research within China studies.

-Within research, you could aim to work on legal issues concerning AI and other emerging technologies, or other important and neglected areas of legal academia.
+Within research, you could aim to work on legal issues concerning AI and other emerging technologies, or other important and neglected areas of legal research.
 From there you could also aim to influence policy.

 You could also earn to give in law.

 Some other (competitive) options to consider aiming for long-term include (i) being a judge (ii) impact litigation in a neglected area (though in general, impact litigation seems crowded and less influential over policy than working in government).

 Otherwise, consider the other verbal options explained earlier.